When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

-In our performance tests, the Bear Elite earned an overall score of 9.24, ranking the mattress in the top 9% of all mattresses tested to date.
-For reference, the average performance score of all mattresses tested to date is 8.54.
+In our performance tests, the Aurora Luxe Hybrid has an overall score of 9.24, ranking the Aurora among the top 8% of all mattresses tested to date.

 Type: Hybrid